Your product needs to be underpinned with reliable information and evidence to demonstrate its assurance and back up the claims you make.

 For your evidence and information to be reliable, you need to demonstrate that it is:

-To show your information and evidence is comprehensive, you should show your product’s performance complies with all the performance requirements for that product type.
+To show your information and evidence is comprehensive, you should show you have considered your product’s performance against all the relevant performance requirements for that product type.
 This could include following Acceptable Solutions, Verification Methods or standards cited in these.

 You could also provide other evidence such as relevant testing or performance history.